-You reached the pinnacle of SEO—the coveted #1 position.
-Time to rest on your laurels and watch the traffic roll in each and every month, right?
+You reached the pinnacle—ranking 1st in SEO.
+Time to rest on your laurels and watch the traffic roll in every month, right?

 Yes, if you are okay with your competitors working feverishly to steal what you have worked so hard for.
 Because here is the truth: they are coming after you and will take your spot if you don’t do anything about it.